petkokp/EgoTextVQA/README.md

 python train.py --train-datasets egotextvqa egotempo --train-weights 0.7 0.3 --val-datasets egotextvqa egotempo --val-weights 0.5 0.5
 ```

-By default, the checkpoints are saved to `./checkpoints/SmolVLM2-500M-Video-Instruct`
+By default, the checkpoints are saved to `./checkpoints/<model_name>`

 ## Evaluation

-A model can be evaluated on the test set () that was generated during the data preparation process.
+A model can be evaluated on the EgoTextVQA test set that was generated during the data preparation process or on the EgoTempo dataset.
 First, model predictions are generated using:

 ```
-python predict.py
+python predict.py --datasets egotempo --model-id unsloth/Qwen3-VL-2B-Instruct --pred-key gemini-2.5-flash
 ```

 `model_name` can be adjusted to the path of the model that is being evaluated.
 The results are saved to `<model_name>_predictions.json`